 On the other hand, the Skerton, once optimized, can provide quality that is comparable even to some electronic grinders.
 Also, it works much faster than the JavaPresse.

 So, if you are looking for a traveling companion, the JavaPresse might be the more suitable option for you.
-However, if you value quality and if you’re primarily going to be using it at home or the office, I think Skerton is the better choice.
+However, if you value quality and if you’re primarily going to be using it at home or the office, we think Skerton is the better choice.

 Another contender against the Skerton is the Japan-made hand mill, the Porlex Tall.
 While both hand mills are durable, there are more than a few things that set them apart.